bdang303/School_District_Analysis/README.md

     ![SCHOOL SUMMARY](https://github.com/bdang303/School_District_Analysis/blob/main/Resources/SchoolSummaryScreenshot.png)

-* How does replacing the ninth-grade scores affect the following:
+### How does replacing the ninth-grade scores affect the following:

-** Math and reading scores by grade
+#### Math and reading scores by grade
-*** Thomas High School had one of the highest average math & reading scores for students in 9th grade, so by replacing it the summary table no longer reflects average scores for Thomas High school at this grade. o Scores by school spending
+*Thomas High School had one of the highest average math & reading scores for students in 9th grade, so by replacing it the summary table no longer reflects average scores for Thomas High school at this grade.
+#### Scores by school spending
-* Scores by school spending did not reflect any changes to results in the spending summary table. o Scores by school size
+* Scores by school spending did not reflect any changes to results in the spending summary table.
+#### Scores by school size
-* Thomas High School fell into the ÒMediumÓ size school bin, however, the averages did not reflect any difference o Scores by school type
+* Thomas High School fell into the ÒMediumÓ size school bin, however, the averages did not reflect any difference
+#### Scores by school type
 * As a charter school, the replacement of results did not reflect any impact to the results of charter schools

 ## Analysis Summary